Our life is full of seasons and how we feel about our Mom can change a lot during our lifetime.

 Don’t you love it when you read something and you can hear the person who said it to you 1,000s of times saying it?

 Mom taught me how to keep an orderly home and how much easier it is to find things when you put them away.
 I’m sure like all kids I did not always do a good job keeping things picked up but Mom never gave up training me.

 Just because it seems like a good deal doesn’t mean it is.

 I will never forget the summer when everyone was getting a pass to the swimming pool.
 I was so upset when Mom would not let me buy a pass.
-Instead she put the money in an envelope and had me take out the cost of getting into the pool each time I went.
+Instead, she put the money in an envelope and had me take out the cost of getting into the pool each time I went.
 She assured me she would pay for additional visits if I went through my money in the envelope.
-Of course when the end of summer came there was money left in the envelope.
-I have not always spent my money wisely but practical her teaching has helped me to avoid many mistakes.
+Of course, when the end of summer came there was money left in the envelope.
+I have not always spent my money wisely but practicing her teaching has helped me to avoid many mistakes.

 4. Always try your best, that is all anyone can expect.